Relationship, Sex Education

 I would like to remind parents that if, after reviewing the RSE curriculum content, you still wish to withdraw your child, you must do so in writing.
 Also, you are withdrawing them from the single 'sex' education lesson - NOT the relationships section.
 This essentially means they will be missing a single lesson during the summer term.

-We thank the parents who joined us for the review and for sharing their concerns and ideas with the PSHE coordinator and myself.
-We have used all of your feedback and suggestions to help guide our RSE curriculum up-date.
+We thank the parents who joined us for the review and for sharing their concerns and ideas with the PSHE coordinator and I.

 At Camrose, we are committed to ensuring that the education provided to pupils in Relationship Education and RSE is carefully designed to safeguard and support pupils, to help them build knowledge and life skills over time in a way that prepares pupils for the upcoming changes they will soon experience.
 I would urge you to look through the detailed RSE plans prior to Summer term (2021) and if you have any questions please speak to the class teacher.